krunch3r76/gc__gvmi_hash/README.md

 # Additional:

-a simple command line tool and call may be preferred is extra features of gc__gvmi_hash are not needed.
+a simple command line tool and call may be preferred if extra features of gc__gvmi_hash are not needed.
 See https://handbook.golem.network/requestor-tutorials/vm-runtime/self-hosted-vm-images for details.